cybozu-go/accurate/charts/accurate/MIGRATION.md

 ```

 Before installing Helm chart, you need to manually delete the resources.
+You do not need to delete Namespace, CRD and SubNamespace custom resources at this time.

 ```console
 $ helm template --namespace accurate accurate accurate/accurate | kubectl delete -f -